Compass Academy

 The Whole Child, The Whole Family

 Each child is nurtured using a whole child education perspective to support their holistic development.
 Class sizes are small, with a maximum 1:8 student:teacher ratio.
-Our hope is to guide children toward a life of wellness and financial freedom in their pursuit of passion and purpose.
+This small group size allows for teachers to create flexible and adaptable learning experiences as children move through the program.

 At the culmination of each Compass Academy session, parents, extended family, friends, and farm team members are invited to partake in our recognition celebrations.
 Here, students shine as they share their learnings, friendships and personal growth with their families.